Staffing Agreement

 Ministry | 32 hours (80% of time) | DTS/other UofN school, Kokubuncho (red-light district) ministry, Kokoro Kitchen, park/sports ministry, homeless ministry, meeting Japanese people, evangelism, discipleship, prayer walking, event prep, etc. |

-It is expected that the parents of small children will share the above work hours between them.
-Of course, each family will have different needs so this can be discussed with a Staffing Steward.
+Note for families with small children: It is expected that the parents of small children will share the above work hours between them.
+Of course, each family will have different needs so this can be discussed with Leadership.

 8. Core Meetings

 Staff must make a commitment to wholeheardedly attend all scheduled core meetings.
-Regardless of which Circles a Staff is part of, all Staff are expected to at least attend a General Staff meeting, worship, and intercession time on a weekly basis.
 Scheduled meetings are variable and can change at short notice.

-Note for families with small children: We value doing ministry as a family!
-If a parent feels able, children are welcome at all of our core meetings, but we realise that each family and child is different.
+Note for families with small children: Children are welcome at all of our core meetings, but we realise that each family and child is different.
 We ask that at least one parent attend each of the scheduled core meetings, and that each parent try to alternate when possible.
 This is so that one of the parents doesn't become disconnected from our community.

 If any Staff need to be absent from scheduled events or meetings for any reason, they must inform the relevant leader as soon as possible.
 When to take scheduled time off should be discussed with any direct ministry leader over their role(s), as well as Staffing Stewards.